padr0/Static-Site/README.md

 ### Adding a Page

-1. Create a new Markdown file in the `pages` directory
+1. Create a new Markdown file in the `src/content/pages` directory
 2. Include front matter at the top of the file:

 ```markdown